fadesinever/fadesinever/README.md

-Information should be free, right, and available to everyone.
+Information should be free, correct, and available to all.
-  -fadesinever

 Yo.
 I. fadesinever, give absolute access to you, the 'user' to use my code, change it to your liking, distribute it, etc.